-If you want to experience and learn about Hawaii, the ancient cultures, the people that lived in the area then this is one excursion you cannot miss.
-Our guide Pilipo Solatorio, a man with great passion, was born and raised in the valley.
-His grandfather taught him the old traditions when he was a child and thankfully he is able to pass history down to us before it was lost.
+If you want to experience and learn more about Hawaii, the ancient cultures, the people that lived in the area then this is one excursion you cannot miss.
+Our guide was the well known Pilipo Solatorio, a man with great passion.
+He was born and raised in the valley and his grandfather taught him the old traditions when he was a child and thankfully he is able to pass history down to us before it was lost.

-All the way up the 2 mile trail to the falls you can see signs of an old old civilisation amongst the tropical green thick forest.
+All the way up the 2 mile trail to the falls you can see signs of an old civilisation amongst the tropical green thick forest.
 Ancient stone pathways, remains of houses/places of worship and even ancient birthing stones nestled deep in the vines and leaves.
-The area was said to have been inhabited as far back as 650 AD.